ibrahim0814/react-todo/README.md

 ## How to use hooks

-Essentially, all we to do is import `useState` from React at the top of our JS file.
+Essentially, all we have to do is import `useState` from React at the top of our JS file.
 Then, within the component, declare state with the following syntax:

 `const [value, setValue] = useState([1,2,3]);`